 - Online Reputation

 So many practitioners are surprised that their Online Reputation impacts their business to this extent.
+Over 80% of patients will Google a practitioner and check their website before committing to even a phone call enquiry.
 When patients google your practice, what are they going to find?
 If the answer is ‘nothing’, you are losing patients to practices they can find online.

 Search for all of your top competitors, and you’ll find them on the internet.
 To create a digital presence, you should start with a website and a Google MyBusiness listing.
 Having a Facebook page is also beneficial.
 Ask your patients to leave you reviews so that new, prospective patients can see how great you are too!

 The most important thing that sets top-performing practices apart from the rest is the staff.

 Trained staff offer your patients a much better experience.
 Anyone who answers the phone should be able to answer any questions a prospective patient may have.
 If they need to check things or if they can’t answer, you are losing patients to your competitors.

 When someone calls in and asks a question, they’re looking for instant information.
 If your staff can’t give it to them, they will call someone else.
 Very often, practitioners assume that their patients will wait for a callback or an email – this is not the case.
 Most patients will contact multiple practices and are more likely to book an appointment with the practice that assisted them fastest.